tungdaomissmpeu/claude_routines_require_repository/README.md

 Notes:

 - A source repo is required even when the prompt does not need it.
-  Prefer a public repo with no secrets to avoid `github_repo_access_denied` errors (private repos need the Claude GitHub integration authorized for that org).
+  Prefer a public repo to skip GitHub auth setup;
+  private repos need the Claude GitHub integration authorized.
 - Why the prompt is so strict: Haiku is dumb, needs specific instructions.